Visit Prague Castle, Golden Lane, Charles Bridge & Prague Astronomical Clock

 What is the history behind and why have these sights gained so much fame and worldwide attention?

-Moreover, several museums and galleries such as the picture gallery of Prague Castle are housed inside the gigantic castle complex.
+Moreover, several museums and galleries, such as the picture gallery of Prague Castle, are housed inside the gigantic castle complex.

 The palaces and ecclesiastical buildings feature a wonderful mix of architectural styles, including medieval, Romanesque, Gothic, Renaissance and baroque styles – thanks to the various renovations and reconstructions taking place over the years.
 One of the last alterations was carried out by Empress Maria Theresa towards the end of the 18th century.
 Most recently, after the Velvet Revolution in 1989, Prague Castle has again undergone comprehensive renovations.

 The quaint, cobbled alley, often referred to as the Golden Lane (sometimes the Street of the Alchemists), was established back in the 16th century between the Bílá Tower and the Daliborka Tower as an area built into the city’s fortifications with tiny houses for the servants, gatekeepers and guards working at Prague Castle.
-Appearing as a colourful, fairy-tale street within the castle walls, it has been left nearly untouched throughout the last centuries.
+As a colourful, fairy-tale street within the castle walls, it has been left nearly untouched throughout the last centuries.
 It is today also a historical piece of authentic castle culture, a bit shrouded in mystery, that draws thousands of visitors to the castle grounds.

 Goldsmiths were also present in large numbers in the alley, hence the name Golden Lane.
 There was a goldsmith boom in Prague towards the end of the 15th century, and the less successful in this business might end up here in the Golden Lane.
 They worked with smaller orders than the rich goldsmiths in central Prague and experimented with chemicals and other products in the hope that they could create precious gold.

 Charles Bridge (in Czech: Karlův most) is an impressive medieval stone arch bridge crossing the Vltava River between two Gothic bridge towers.
 In the past, 200 years ago, a bridge toll was collected here.
-Charles Bridge is a popular photo spot and an iconic landmark in Prague with its 30 baroque statues flanking the pedestrian bridge area, turning the bridge into a classy avenue.
+Charles Bridge is a popular photo spot and an iconic landmark in Prague, with its 30 baroque statues flanking the pedestrian bridge area, turning the bridge into a classy avenue.
 Most of the sculptures date back to the period between 1683 and 1714.

-Along the sides beautiful statues and elegant lampposts adorn the broad bridge, each statue having its own story to tell.
+Along the sides, beautiful statues and elegant lampposts adorn the broad bridge, each statue having its own story to tell.
 One of the most well-known statues is the glorious Statue of the Czech saint St John of Nepomuk.
 John of Nepomuk was tortured to death since he didn’t want to reveal the Queen’s confession.
 To touch the statue is now said to bring luck!

 A third famous sculpture group is St Lutgarde, created by Matthias Braun in 1710, depicting the blind Flemish nun Lutgarde as she sees the crucified Jesus in a vision.

-If you want the world-famous bridge a bit to yourself for a photo session – or simply to enjoy the quietness and the views of Charles Bridge and the castle hillside, it is preferable to come early in the morning.
+If you want the world-famous bridge a bit to yourself for a photo session or want to enjoy the quietness and the views of Charles Bridge and the castle hillside, it is preferable to come early in the morning.
 The later in the day you arrive, the more crowded will the historic Charles Bridge be – with some likelihood of culminating with hordes of people in the evening on a warm summer day!

-Another absolute top attraction in Prague is the outstanding Astronomical Clock, also known as The Orloj, which was probably built by Mikuláš of Kadaň.
+Another absolute top attraction in Prague is the outstanding Astronomical Clock, also known as The Orloj, probably built by Mikuláš of Kadaň.
 The Astronomical Clock was placed at the front of the tower back in 1410 and consists of different parts – a calendar, an astronomical face and the mechanism of the twelve Apostles placed inside the Old Town Hall Tower.

 Read next: Why Visit Brno Instead of Prague and Exploring Bratislava